nwg/racket-wiki/RacketCon-Hackathon-2012.md

 * Create more tutorials.
 Some suggested topics:
   - Writing a GUI application
-  - How to write & understand macros
+  - How to write & understand macros (Ryan & Claire)
   - Tutorial on classes, OO
   - Development how-to. (using raco, setting up your environment, writing tests, etc.)
   - How to get the most out of Racket tools (e.g., debugger, macro stepper) with screenshots
   - Extended FFI tutorial